From Community Giver to Business Seller: The Mindset Shift No One Talks About

 When your heart for service meets the reality of sustainable business

 The transition from community giver to business seller?
-Nobody prepared me for how different that would feel - or how challenging it would be to shift my entire mindset around value, worth, and asking people to invest in what I offer.
+Nobody prepared me for how different that would feel, or how challenging it would be to shift my entire mindset around value, worth, and asking people to invest in what I offer.

 My Detroit Days: The Giver Mindset